A fun and easy way to make DIY Easter Eggs with Colorful Yarn

 – Tape (optional)

-My plastic Easter eggs kept coming apart so the first thing I did was use a piece of tape to secure it.
-Place a piece of tape all around the seam to keep the egg closed.
+Before you begin, you will want to check your plastic eggs.
+Mine kept coming apart which made it difficult to apply the yarn so the first thing I did was use a piece of tape to secure it.

 Alternately, you can skip taping your plastic egg shut and decorate the two halves separately.
 This way you can still open and fill the Easter Egg with goodies.
 (I have not tried this but, in theory, it should work, right?)

-Now, using your fingers, carefully push the strands of yarn against each other.
+Now, this may get a little messy but, using your fingers, carefully push the strands of yarn against each other.
 In general, you don’t want big gaps between the strands unless you’re doing it on purpose.

 You can also glue several different strands at once.
 Have some fun with this and be creative!